 Interested in creating this beauty?
 Well here’s how you can do it in a snap!

 First, you’ll need the toolbox.
-I found mine a few years ago at Lowe’s – but I’m sure Home Depot has it – and never fear because Amazon carries it!
-Click here to visit my Amazon affiliate link of the toolbox.
+I found mine a few years ago at Lowe’s but let’s be real – Amazon is so much easier!
+The original box I used has been discontinued, but there are a couple options that work!
+Click here to visit my Amazon affiliate link of this toolbox.

 I didn’t care for the gray color of my teacher toolbox, so I spray painted it matte black for a nice clean look.
 I used a spray paint suitable for all surfaces.